Tshidycodes/Data-Cleaning-In-Power-Query/README.md

 # Data Cleaning in Power Query

 This project showcases my data cleaning and transformation skills using Power Query.
-The dataset contains job postings for Data Science related roles and was sourced from Kaggle and saved locally as an Excel file for processing.
+The dataset contains job postings for Data Science related roles and was sourced from Kaggle and saved locally for processing.
+This project was undertaken to demonstrate my data cleaning and transformation skills using Power Query.

 ## Objective
-The goal of this project is to clean, prepare, and structure the data so that meaningful insights can be extracted.
-In particular, the analysis aims to answer the following key questions:
+The primary objective of this project is to clean, prepare, and organize the dataset to ensure it is fully ready for analysis.
+To validate the effectiveness of the cleaning process, exploratory analysis was performed to demonstrate that the transformed data could successfully answer questions such as:
 - **Which job titles or roles offer the highest salaries?**
 - **Which states provide the best compensation for data professionals?**
 - **What company sizes tend to pay the most?**